johnsalmon/cpp-counter-based-engine/README.md

 and knuth_b(seed_seq({28597})).

-This proposal therefore specifies additional constructor and seed member functions that give the programmer more direct control over the keys and values that are passed to the underlying KPRF.
+This proposal therefore specifies additional constructor and seed member functions that give the program more direct control over the invocation of the underlying PRF:

-All existing standard random number engines specify non-required public members, e.g., mersenne_twister_engine::tempering_u.
-The counter_based_engine specifies more than most, but is not breaking new ground by doing so.

-In addition to the types and methods required by [rand.req.eng], counter_based_engine has the following members:

-- kprf_type - the type of the underlying KPRF.
+- a typedef-name:  prf_type - the type of the underlying PRF.
-- getkprf() - a member function that returns a copy of the current kprf

-- types and constexpr values inherited from KPRF:
-  - in_value_type, key_value_type, result_value_type
-  - in_bits, key_bits, result_bits,
-  - in_N, key_N, result_N

-- A constructor and corresponding seed member function that take as arguments two input_ranges (or initializer lists).
-The first is passed to the kprf's constructor and a second is used to initialize the CBE's 'iv' member.
-An out_of_range exception is thrown if ranges::size(in) is greater than or equal to in_N-1.

-  It can be used (with initializer_lists) like:
+- A constructor and corresponding `seed` member function that take an `input_range` (or `initializer list`) argument.
+The values in the input range are copied directly into all but the last elements of the engine's internal `iv` array.

+  For example,

-      using eng_t = counter_based_engine<philox4x64_kprf>
+      using eng_t = counter_based_engine<philox4x64_prf>
-      uint64_t a = ..., b= ...;   // 2^128 possible distinct values
-      uint64_t c = ..., d = ..., e = ...;  // 2^192 possible distinct values
+      uint64_t a = ..., b= ..., c = ..., d = ..., e = ...;   // 2^320 distinct engines
+      eng_t eng1({a,b,c,d,e});  // initializer_list

-      eng_t eng({a,b}, {c,d,e}); // 2^320 distinct engines
+      eng_t eng2; // default-constructed
+      array<uint64_t, 5> abcde = {a, b, c, d, e};
+      eng2.seed(abcde);        // range

+      assert(eng1 == eng2);

-  The programmer gains direct control over the key and iv values, but is also responsibile for avoiding undesirable collisions.
+  When using these members, the program gains direct control the values stored in the iv and passed to the PRF.
+By taking such control, the program takes responsibility for avoiding undesirable collisions.

-- An analogous constructor/seed member takes a KPRF as its first argument.
-  The counter_based_engine's internal kprf is initialized by copy-construction.
-E.g.,

-      using kprf_t = philox4x64_kprf;
-      kprf_t::key_value_type a = ..., b = ...;
-      kprf_t kprf({a, b});     // 2^128 possible distinct kprf's
-      ...
-      kprf_t::in_value_type c = ..., d=..., e=...; // 2^192 different distinct values
-      auto eng = counter_based_engine(prf, {c, d, e}); // 2^320 distinct engines